rosej12/CSC207_Project/README.md

   - Enter a description of your sketch, and you will get a finished drawing based on your sketch and description.
 - **Saving Your Artwork:**
   - Save your sketch by clicking the "Save Image" button.
+- **Shapes:**
+  - Go to the "Shapes" screen to generate custom shapes.
+  - Select a shape type (line, rectangle, square, triangle, or circle) and customize its dimensions, color, and stroke size.
+  - Select "Draw Shape" and add the generated shape to your canvas.

 ## License